zhaonanq/bikeshare-prediction/README.md

 <img src="https://github.com/lifeisapomdp/bikeshare-prediction/blob/master/images/Citi_Bike_logo.jpg" width="150">

-Bike Share systems are becoming increasingly popular in urban areas.
+Bike share systems are becoming increasingly popular in urban areas.
 With growing membership and expansion of service comes many operational challenges.
 A major challenge in their operations is the unbalanced demand and supply at bike stations as a function of time and location.
 The most obvious example is that working districts have high supply during morning peak hours and high demand during evening peak hours.

 Most bike share systems employ active rebalancing to ease the pressure at peak times.
 This means transporting a certain number of bikes from inactive stations to more active stations, or between stations and storage, in order to maximize the usage of each bike and ease supply and demand inbalance problems across bike stations at different times.